List of The Marvelous Misadventures of Flapjack episodes: Season 1 (2008–09)

+Taunted by a rich boy for being poor, Flapjack and Captain K'nuckles search for diamonds that the rich boy claims are in the sewers of Upper Stormalong Harbor.Flapjack learns from Captain K'Nuckles about a strange man who trades combs in exchange for candy.
+After finding the man's family is in a similar situation to his, Flapjack helps the man (Tee Hee Tummy Tums) sell his combs.

 Season 2 (2009–10)

-Season two (also consisting of 20 episodes) began on July 30, 2009, with "Jar She Blows!/Behind the Curtain", and ended on June 28, 2010, with "A Day without Laughter".
+The second season (also consisting of 20 episodes) began on July 30, 2009, with "Jar She Blows!" and "Behind the Curtain", and ended on June 28, 2010, with "A Day Without Laughter".
 The Christmas special, "Low Tidings", aired on December 3, 2009.
-"Come Home Cap'n/Fastest Man Alive" and "Oh, You Animal!/The Return of Sally Syrup", were shown on Comcast On Demand several months before their actual air dates.
+"Come Home Cap'n", "Fastest Man Alive", "Oh, You Animal!", and "The Return of Sally Syrup", were shown on Comcast On Demand several months before their actual air dates.
 This season has a total of 38 episode segments.